 I constantly use wooden toothpicks for this photography, and always keep in the cold a few pieces in reserve.
 Besides of tilting snowflakes to the desired angle, i use them to raise snowflakes, too deeply seated in the wool fibers, as well as moving out crystals that fell next to the selected for shooting, and even separate snowflake clusters to single crystals.

-I set these camera settings: shutter priority mode (TV); exposure time: 2 seconds (this is much longer shutter speed that camera would select with auto settings); focusing by single central area, instead of multiple zones; exposure metering mode to central spot, instead of evaluating on whole frame (otherwise snowflake on dark background will be overexposed).
-All other settings on Auto.
+I set these camera settings: aperture priority mode (AV on wheel); Aperture set to maximum f-number (8); ISO locked to lowest (80); focusing by single central area, instead of multiple zones; exposure metering set to central spot, instead of evaluating on whole frame (otherwise snowflake on dark background will have too high exposure).
+All other settings is default or Auto.

 In most cases, i capture snowflakes instantly when they fall on background (wool fabric or glass), without moving them anywhere, and only adjust their placement with toothpick, if it needed.
 This allows me to shoot fast and take lots of photos.
 Although the percentage of bad quality images is quite high, and often background contains many unfocused crystals and ice debris (they have to be removed at processing stage), still i can get a decent number of good shots in a limited time.
 This is important if good snow does not last long.